Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 The field is used when the procedure used as a value (such as being passed

-), but when the compiler is able to do so,
+as an argument to map), but when the compiler is able to do so,

 it will generate code to call the correct method directly.